nikoarap/compose-kit/README.md

 # compose-kit
-A neat and useful library containing Jetpack Compose UI ccomponents for out-of-the-box usage in android applications
+~~ ~~ A neat and useful library containing a set of easy to use composable blocks and utilities, built in Jetpack Compose for android applications ~~ ~~